mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 Swagger UI is available at <http://localhost:8000/docs> unless `ENVIRONMENT=production`, which disables Swagger, ReDoc, and OpenAPI routes.

-### 5. Prepare the three policy knowledge accounts
+### 5. Select a demo account and prepare policy knowledge

+Open <http://localhost:8000/qa> and select any of the 10 demo accounts.
+FastAPI creates missing demo accounts during startup, so no registration or password is needed for the bundled UI.

 RAG storage is scoped by internal user ID.
 Create three accounts through Swagger for the Credit, Compliance, and Operations policy collections: